Yes—we make decisions throughout the admissions cycle, and anticipate releasing decisions starting in late January of each cycle.

 We consider all LSAT scores in the application review process.
 We report your highest score to the American Bar Association (ABA) and the Law School Admission Council (LSAC).

 No. Although there is a range of scores that will make your application more likely to be accepted, we do consider all applicants.
-We make our decision based on many different aspects of an application, as well as supplemental information if provided.
+We read each and every application carefully.
+The admissions committee reaches a decision based on many different aspects of an application, as well as supplemental information if provided.

 Two.
 If you want to submit a third letter, you can.
 The LSAC Credential Assembly Service will process up to three letters.
 However, submitting more than the required number of documents does not necessarily grant you a competitive advantage.